MinnPost/object-sync-for-salesforce/readme.txt

 If you load Object Sync for Salesforce and then store data for a new meta field after this load, make sure you click the "Clear the plugin cache" link on the Fieldmaps tab.

+### Syncing pre-existing data

+This plugin was built to sync data that is created after it was installed.
+However, there are some techniques that can import pre-existing data.
+See the [Import & Export](https://github.com/MinnPost/object-sync-for-salesforce/blob/master/docs/import-export.md) section of the documentation for methods you can use for this.

 ### Using with ACF (Advanced Custom Fields)

 Object Sync for Salesforce does not and will not "officially" support ACF because you don't have to use ACF to use WordPress or to use Salesforce.
 However, they are **generally** usable together.